chapman-cpsc-230/hw4-blanc139/README.md

 ## What I Learned from This

 Performed multiple exercises, some exercises from the textbook and some from classwork.
-Learned how to use and test functions, and I not have a better understanding of "For" loops.
+Learned how to use and test functions, and I now have a better understanding of "For" loops.

 ## Honor Pledge